-Conserving and Enhancing Valued Landscapes (ANDP6)
+Conserving Valued Local Features (ANDP6)

-New development should conserve and enhance valued landscapes by:
+New development is expected to conserve and, where possible, enhance, the local landscape setting and demonstrate how it has had regard to valued features of the local landscape and how these features have informed the design of the proposal.

+Proposals for development should:

-- (a) Conserving and enhancing the landscape setting, landscape features and settlement pattern of Ashton village; - (b) Conserving and enhancing the areas of historic local woodland in the Parish; - (c) Conserving in situ known archaeological sites in the area and, where considered appropriate, based on relevant technical advice, undertaking a site survey based on this advice.
-Where such a survey reveals evidence of archaeological remains these should be recorded or conserved in situ based on the advice of the relevant technical body; - (d) Conserving and enhancing mature trees and hedgerows, or where removal is proposed as a last resort, offsetting by way of replacement planting of native species is provided elsewhere on- the site or within the neighbourhood plan area; - (e) Where new planting and landscaping is proposed it should use native species and be designed in such a way so as to ensure that it is suitable when considered in the wider local landscape, and where appropriate, links to existing woodland and hedgerows; - (f) Taking account of the impact of the development on existing street scenes and rooflines, and not to exceed 2 storeys; - (g) Where opportunities arise creation of new views and vistas; - (h) Promote high quality residential design that respects local townscape and landscape character and reflects local vernacular building styles, layouts and materials. - (i) Conserve existing landscape features such as trees and hedges and other landscape features as intrinsic parts of new development, which together afford the village a sense of enclosure. - (j) Seek to minimise the encroachment of development into visually exposed landscapes and where development is proposed on the edge of the village that it enhances views of the settlement edge from the surrounding countryside and does not lead to inappropriate incursion into the surrounding countryside by reason of its siting, design, materials or use of landscaping; and
+(a) Conserve and, where possible, enhance, the settlement pattern of Ashton village;

+(b) Conserve and, where possible, enhance, areas of historic local woodland; (c) Conserve in situ important national and local archaeological sites unless the public benefits derived from a development can be shown to outweigh the ability to preserve those remains in situ.

+(d) Conserve mature trees and hedgerows.
+Where removal of mature trees or hedgerows is exceptionally necessary as part of a development, the loss should be offset through the replacement of native species elsewhere on the site or within the Parish;

+(e) Where new planting and landscaping is proposed it should use native species and be designed in such a way as to ensure that it is suitable when considered in the wider local landscape and, where appropriate, links to existing woodland and hedgerows;

+(f) Mitigate the visual impact of development and take every opportunity to create new views and vistas;

+(g) Promote high quality residential design that respects local townscape and landscape character and reflects local vernacular building styles, layouts and materials;

+(h) Seek to minimise the encroachment of development into visually exposed landscapes and where development is proposed on the edge of the village ensure that it conserves, and, where possible, enhances views of the settlement edge from the surrounding countryside and does not lead to inappropriate incursion into the surrounding countryside by reason of its siting, design, materials or use of landscaping;

-(k) Seek to preserve and enhance the integrity and fabric of historic buildings and their settings, particularly where new uses are proposed, through the use of appropriate styles and sustainable locally distinctive materials.
+(i) Seek to conserve or enhance the integrity and fabric of historic buildings and their settings, particularly where new uses are proposed, through the use of appropriate design and locally distinctive materials.

-- 4.20 Ashton lies within two of the National Character Areas identified by Natural England:
+4.20 Ashton lies within two of the National Character Areas identified by Natural England:

-- ☐ NCA89 Northamptonshire Vales

-- ☐ NCA91 Yardley Whittlewood Ridge
+- □ NCA89 Northamptonshire Vales - NCA91 Yardley Whittlewood Ridge

 4.21 The Northamptonshire Vales NCA consists of a series of low-lying clay vales and river valleys, including the valleys of the rivers Nene and Welland and their tributaries.
 Challenges for this area include retaining the sense of place in light of ongoing pressure for development growth, and protecting and enhancing key features such as the many heritage assets, meadows, woodlands and hedgerows in the light of new development, continuing gravel extraction and the pressure to produce more food.
 NCA91 Yardley Whittlewood Ridge is a low and gently undulating limestone plateau commonly referred to locally as the Ridge.
 It runs in a south-west to north-east direction between the nearby towns of Northampton and Milton Keynes.
 The Ridge is more distinct in the south-west where it rises from the adjacent low-lying claylands.
 From the top, the land slopes away gently in most directions, giving long views over the surrounding countryside.
 The area is facing challenges such as how to protect and enhance its unique natural and historical assets while accommodating the pressure for development and increased demand for leisure and recreation.
 Opportunities exist to protect and enhance key landscape attributes, to cater to increased recreational demands and to promote a greater appreciation of local distinctiveness.
-Policy ANDP7 has been prepared to help protect and enhance the key landscape features in the area.
+Policy ANDP6 has been prepared to help protect and enhance the key landscape features in the area.